National Historic Parks General Regulations

 (3) The Superintendent shall post a list of designated activities and their description at information offices or centers located in the Park or at the entrances to the Park.

-(d) any significant adverse effects on the preservation, control and management of the Park.
+(c) the preservation, control and management of the Park.

 (5) No person shall carry on a designated activity unless the person is the holder of an authorization issued in respect of that designated activity.